agntcy/iomapper-agnt/docs/_coverpage.md

 > Transforms output from one agent into the input of another.

-* JSON structure transcoding: A JSON dictionary needs to be remapped into another JSON dictionary
+* JSON structure transcoding: A JSON dictionary mapped into another JSON dictionary
-* Text summarisation: A  text needs to be summarised or some information needs to be removed
+* Text summarisation: A  text can be summarised or some information removed
-* Text translation: A text needs to be translated from one language to another
+* Text translation: A text can be translated from one language to another
-* Text manipulation: Part of the information of one text needs to be reformulated into another text
+* Text manipulation: Reformulate a portion of input text into another text
 * Any combination of the above

 [GitHub](https://github.com/agntcy/iomapper-agnt/)